Part B: Ordering Utterances (2018)

 [A]

-In December of 1869, Congress appointed commission to select site and prepare plans and cost estimates for new State Department Building.
+In December of 1869, Congress appointed a commission to select a site and prepare plans and cost estimates for a new State Department Building.
 The commission was also to consider possible arrangements for the War and Navy Departments.
-To the horror of some who expected Greek Revival twin of the Treasury Building to be erected on the other side of the White House, the elaborate French Second Empire style design by Alfred Mullett was selected, and construction of building to house all three departments began in June of 1871.
+To the horror of some who expected a Greek Revival twin of the Treasury Building to be erected on the other side of the White House, the elaborate French Second Empire style design by Alfred Mullett was selected, and construction of a building to house all three departments began in June of 1871.

 [B]